-ROKA is a boutique online retailer that offers glasses, sunglasses, safety glasses, and more.
+ROKA is a boutique online retailer that offers eyeglasses, sunglasses, safety glasses, and more.
 The company tailors its eyewear products to athletes and those with an active or outdoor lifestyle.

-According to its website, ROKA came to life in Austin, TX, in 2013.
+According to the ROKA website, the company began in Austin, Texas, in 2014.
 Two swimmers started the brand in an attempt to create eyewear designed for optimal sporting performance.

-The company’s eyewear products use an ultra-lightweight nylon material, and it claims that its designs:
+ROKA’s eyewear products feature an ultra-lightweight nylon material.
+The company claims that its designs: